Het32/osmanlica-klavye/README.md

 **Ottoman language keyboard layout for Linux (ubuntu,pardus etc.)**

 This keyboard written by hand for Pardus(a debian based turkish operating system.)
 Can be used on other Debian based systems.
-Possibly any system that use xkb for keyboard layout maybe along side a little configuration.
+Possibly any system that use xkb for keyboard layout maybe with a little configuration.

 Attention!
 Use sudo codes wisely they can damage your system.
 I do not take any respontibility but this is how i did it and it is working without any problem.